 Instructions

-- pour the cold water into a small bowl
+- Pour ยผ cup of cold water into a small bowl

 - sprinkle the powdered gelatin over the water and set aside for at least 5 minutes